 Opened: January 26, 1988

-Broadway’s longest-running musical is about to turn 30—and for good reason.
+Broadway’s longest-running musical has been on Broadway for over 30 years—and for good reason.
 Directed by the legendary Hal Prince, the musical is the ultimate in romance.
 Having earned ten Tony nominations in 1988, taking home Best Musical, the production is as fresh as it was when it first opened.
 The masked Phantom may be a tad intimidating to tiny theatregoers, but older elementary kids and above will find themselves enthralled in the love story, the lush costumes, and music.
 With a sweeping score by Andrew Lloyd Webber and stirring lyrics by Charles Hart and Richard Stilgoe, you won’t find another like it.

 The Play That Goes Wrong

 Opened: April 2, 2017; Closes January 6, 2019

 Though the show wasn’t necessarily written “for families” in mind, the now longest-running play on Broadway is a fantastic option for all ages.
 A feat in physical comedy and stagecraft, The Play That Goes Wrong shows what happens when, well, everything that could go wrong onstage does.
 From simple gags to major stunts, the show has audiences belly-laughing night after night.
 No one is too young to see this show!